 Those of us who work on this campus are always sorry to see a student leave ACU.
 Our goal, from the time a student begins school, is to ensure he/she graduates from ACU.
 We know that there are many reasons why students leave, some unpreventable, but hope that you will allow us the opportunity to help you if we can.
 If you are unsure where to get the assistance you need, please contact Wildcat Central at 325.674.2300

-A University withdrawal is defined as an official departure from a student’s assigned graduate certificate or degree plan and/or a leave or withdrawal from courses without plans to resume study or re-enroll at ACU Online within the next one calendar year (365 days).
-ACU Online would like to have the opportunity to assist each student with completing his or her selected graduate certificate or degree program.
-If a student is unsure where to get the assistance needed, a student should contact his or her Student Services Advisor before making plans to withdraw.
-A university withdrawal may be provided as a last resort for a student who cannot continue in his or her graduate program of study.
-Please contact the Student Services Team at 855-219-7300.
+A University withdrawal is defined as an official departure from a student’s academic program and/or a leave or withdrawal from courses without plans to resume study or re-enroll at ACU Online within the next year.
+ACU Online would like to have the opportunity to assist each student with completing their program.
+If a student is unsure where to get the assistance needed, a student should contact their Student Success Advisor before making plans to withdraw.
+Please contact the Student Success Team at 855-219-7300.

 A. Withdrawing during the Semester